What if I'm afraid to talk about race and other differences?

 Did you say homework?

 Yeah.
-There’s no way to cover everything in 7.5 hours of discussion.
+There’s no way to cover everything in a 1.5 hour discussion.
 You will be required to watch videos, read articles, and pay attention to your daily life so that we can get to undoing the work.

 Luckily, the resources I have gathered are interesting and varied.
 But it’s on you to do the work between classes so we can dig deep during class.
 At the end of the course, you’ll also receive a list of other resources to continue your journey.